 Another popular use for holograms is to enable deceased pop stars to deliver posthumous performances, as famously shown via concerts from Michael Jackson and Prince.
 In Japan, they went a step further and created an entirely virtual pop star, Hatsune Miku, who has often performed on stage as an animated projection.

 Holograms are at their most visible when used for high-profile entertainment purposes.
 But the technology is also being leveraged in a whole host of other ways, for everything from military terrain mapping to producing 3D images for use in training student surgeons.

 The global digital hologram market is set to reach US$5.5 billion in 2020.
-Although the US dominates at present, but the Asia-Pacific region is anticipated to be the fastest growing area in future, with China driving much of this growth.
+Although the US dominates at present, the Asia-Pacific region is anticipated to be the fastest growing area in the future, with China driving much of this growth.

 China has even introduced a highly lifelike hologram TV news presenter, which is almost indistinguishable from the human variety.
 The AI-driven presenter attracted mixed reactions from audiences, with some describing it as ‘creepy’ while others praised the clever use of AI and hologram technology.